hugolan/Trading-Strategies-Crypto/readme.md

 Trading and analysis of cryptocurrencies made in the context of the FinEcon class at EPFL as a non guided project

-Analysis of cryptocurrencies notebook contains test statistic for the main cryptocurrencies
+Analysis of cryptocurrencies notebook contains test statistic for the main cryptocurrencies and the tangency portfolio presents a way of creating mean variance efficient portfolios with the high risk free rates present in DeFi.

 Each of these notebooks has a different strategy: </p>
 	-Bitcoin dominance strategy </p>
-	-Tangency portofolio
+	-Tangency portofolio </p>
+	-Time series predictions